AMREF to build medical university in Makueni on land donated by county

-AMREF to build a medical university in Makindu, Makueni, on 50-acre land donated by the County Government, the CEO Githinji Gitahi announced on Wednesday.
+AMREF has announced that it will build a medical university in Makindu, Makueni, on 50-acre land donated by the County Government, the CEO Githinji Gitahi announced on Wednesday.

 Speaking during the Universal Health Care Conference being held in Makueni, Dr Gitahi said they are going to do more than just train doctors and nurses.